just-tam/makersBnB/README.md

 ```
 As a nomad
-So that I can plan my life
+So that I can specify a time frame
-I want to know if my request has been accepted or denied
+I should be able to see the available dates
 ```

 ```